Cleveland Amory: Today show commentator

-In 1952, Amory was hired as a commentator on the NBC morning news and talk television program Today, which at that time was new and the first of its genre in the world.
-He provided a televised commentary every few weeks, usually containing light humor or satire.
+In 1952, Amory was hired as a commentator on the NBC morning news and talk television program Today, the first of its genre.
+He provided a televised commentary every few weeks, usually with light humor or satire.
 Because his subject matter tended to be light, the network did not review his planned commentaries in advance.
-Amory continued as a popular regular commentator for eleven years until 1963, when he was fired in one of his first controversial moments relating to his views on animal rights.
+Amory continued as a popular commentator for eleven years until 1963, when he was fired in one of his first controversial moments relating to his views on animal rights:

 In 1963, Amory learned that the American Legion in Harmony, North Carolina, planned to sponsor a "bunny bop" rabbit killing contest.
 At that time, wild rabbits in the United States were widely regarded as both agricultural pests and game animals for hunting and eating.
 After learning of the "bunny bop," Amory and his assistant traveled to Harmony to engage in a debate with its planners.
 When he returned, instead of the usual lighthearted commentary expected by the Today show management, Amory proposed, on air and during viewers' breakfast hour, the formation of a hunt club where human hunters would be tracked down and killed for sport, arguing that killing hunters in cold blood would be humane and kind owing to their overpopulation.
 Viewer response was overwhelmingly negative and Amory was quickly reprimanded by NBC President Julian Goodman.
 Just a few months later, Amory again voiced controversial animal rights opinions during his Today show segment by speaking at length about the evils of vivisection—the abuse of animals in laboratory experiments.
 Although Amory did not entirely oppose the scientific use of animals, he strongly believed that many of them were being inhumanely and needlessly mistreated.
-His commentary drew opposition from a number of scientists, and he was abruptly fired from the Today show with no warning or reprimand.
+His commentary drew opposition from scientists, and he was abruptly fired from the Today show with no warning.